jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # Prologue

-## Collaboration in The Digital Age
+## Fighting For The Digital Age - Our philosophy is already generations behind technology

 We entered the Digital Age in 1970.
 Personal computers, the internet, email, and so much other digital technology all got their start in the 1970s.
 After years of imagining the future, science fiction became real products.